-- (1) The bath tank is constructed of stainless steel.
-It is very resistant to oxidation in the presence of most chemicals and over a wide range of temperatures. - (2) The control probe provides temperature feedback signal to the controller allowing the controller to maintain a constant temperature.
+- The bath tank is constructed of stainless steel.
+It is very resistant to oxidation in the presence of most chemicals and over a wide range of temperatures. - The control probe provides the temperature feedback signal to the controller allowing the controller to maintain a constant temperature.
 The control probe is a precision platinum resistance thermometer (PRT).
-The control probe is delicate and must be handled carefully.
-The probe is placed in the small hole in the top of the bath so that the probe tip is fully immersed in the bath fluid.
-The probe cable connects to the bath at the probe connector on the back panel. - (3) The stir motor is mounted on the bath tank lid.
+It is delicate and must be handled carefully.
+The probe is placed in the small hole in the top of the bath inside the motor cover so that the probe tip is fully immersed in the bath fluid. - The stirring motor is mounted on the bath tank lid.
 It drives the stirring propeller to provide mixing of the bath fluid.
 Proper mixing of the fluid is important for good constant temperature stability.
-The stir motor power cord plugs into the back of the bath at the power socket labeled "STIRRER". - (4) On the bath lid is a large rectangular access hole and a small circular access hole.
-These holes are used for filling and emptying the bath with fluids and placement of thermometers and devices into the bath.
-When possible the access holes should be covered.
-The small hole can be used for the optional immersion boost heater. - (5) An access hole cover should be used to cover the large square access opening in the top of the bath.
-This improves bath temperature stability, prevents excess fluid evaporation or fumes and increases safety with hot fluid.
+A motor cover encloses the motor and probe area.
+A fan draws air through the cover to cool the motor. - On the bath lid is a large access hole.
+This is used for filling and emptying the bath with fluids and placement of thermometers and devices into the bath.
+When possible the access hole should be covered. - An access hole cover should be used to cover the access opening in the top of the bath.
+This improves bath temperature stability, prevents excess fluid evaporation or fumes, and increases safety with hot fluid.
 The user may drill or cut holes in the cover to accommodate the instruments to be calibrated or immersed in the bath.
 Spare covers are available from Hart Scientific.
-Special covers may be manufactured by users for specific applications. - (6) The diffusion screen is a perforated metal plate used to diffuse the stirring more evenly through the work area. - (7) The baffle increases the efficiency of the stirring system. - (8) A cart is provided for easily moving the bath. - (9) An optional fast start (not shown) heater provides additional heat to decrease the time that is required when changing from one temperature to another.
-This heater is inserted into the small round access hole and attached to the lid. - (10) The flow diverter improves the stirring efficiency of the bath.